buyan302/happy-config/README.md

 The purpose of this repo is simplifying application's dependencies and the configuration process so that developers can develop web application more quickly.

-> Inherit happy-config, extend it.
+> Hate complicated config?
+Try happy-config, inherit it, extend it.

 ## Supported Config